High-Acuity Assisted Living vs. Nursing Homes: Making the Right Choice

 Family involvement and location

 How close the facility is to family matters.
-Families visit nursing home residents more often (21.7 times per year versus 14.9 in assisted living) and help more with personal care.
-Yet families of nursing home residents report higher guilt and depressive symptoms.
+Families tend to visit and help more when a relative is nearby.
 Location should allow regular visits, since family involvement improves care and resident satisfaction.

 Facility capabilities and licensing